arthur-e/Wicket/README.md

 ### Conventions ###
 ###################

 The base library, wicket.js, contains the Wkt.Wkt base object.
 This object doesn't do anything on its own except read in WKT strings, allow the underlying geometry to be manipulated programmatically, and write WKT strings.
-By loading additional libraries, such as wicket-gmap3.js, users can transform between between WKT and the features of a given framework (e.g. google.maps.Polygon instances).
-The intent is to add support for new frameworks as additional Javascript files that alter the Wkt.Wkt prototype.
+By loading additional libraries, such as wicket-gmap3.js, users can transform between between WKT and the features of a given framework (e.g. google.maps.Polygon instances). he intent is to add support for new frameworks as additional Javascript files that alter the Wkt.Wkt prototype.

 **To extend Wicket**, nominally by writing bindings for a new mapping library, add a new file with a name like wicket-libname.src.js (and corresponding minified version wicket-libname.js) where "libname" is some reasonably short, well-known name for the mapping library.